October 27, 2025

 After all those pats on the back, you probably can’t wait to apply behavioral analytics to your eCommerce.
 But how to do that?

-You can find on the market dedicated tools for behavioral analytics, they might also appear under the name of user behavioral analytics (UBA) tools.
+You can find on the market dedicated tools for behavioral analytics, they might also appear under the name of user behavioral analytics (UBA) tools or dedicated customer service analytics software.

-Their main task is to gather and analyze data from users' actions in the eCommerce store.
-With the help of AI, companies can find out what stands behind user behavior.
+Today’s behavioural analytics tools combine AI-powered interpretation with real-time tracking, turning click-level data into insight.
+They reveal what stands behind user actions, detect anomalies, and even predict next-best actions or potential churn before it happens.
 Don’t be ashamed of yourself, there is nothing wrong with it.
 Most of those tools work according to GDPR and value customers’ privacy.

 Key features of every behavioral analytics tool